southworks/Agents/docs/index.md

 The Microsoft 365 Agent SDK simplifies building full stack, multichannel, trusted agents for platforms including M365, Teams, Copilot Studio, and Webchat.
 We also offer integrations with 3rd parties such as Facebook Messenger, Slack, or Twilio.
 The SDK provides developers with the building blocks to create agents that handle user interactions, orchestrate requests, reason responses, and collaborate with other agents.

-The M365 Agent SDK is a comprehensive framework for building enterprise-grade agents, enabling developers to integrate components from the Azure AI Foundry SDK, Semantic Kernel, as well as AI components from other vendors.
+The M365 Agent SDK is a comprehensive framework for building enterprise-grade agents, enabling developers to integrate components from the Azure AI SDK, Semantic Kernel, as well as AI components from other vendors.

 Please note, you may find references to Bot Framework throughout the code and the existing documentation, which includes legacy functionality which is being transitioned out of the SDK.
 We will be updating the documentation over time and will post updated content here (and also on Microsoft Learn)

 Below you can find some key documentation to get started with the Agents SDK

+## How can developers get started with the Agents SDK?

+The Microsoft 365 Agents SDK is currently in public preview, and developers can get started by taking a look at the samples and reading our initial set of docs here.

+There is a core set of documentation available that provides more details on the functionality and capabilities of the SDK, and also walks developers through the core components:

 ## Start here
 - [Getting Started - link to be added]